Video: A train ride through Wexford in 1989

-A video by Youtube user shows us old video footage of an ‘A’ class locomotive running across the rail line on Wexford Quay.
-The video was captured on Monday, the 21st of August, 1989:
+A YouTube video shows footage of an ‘A’ class locomotive running across the rail line on Wexford Quay.
+The footage was captured on 21 August 1989.

 Here are a few stills from the video: